 This course provides a comprehensive approach to classroom instruction in the field of drafting.
-It is designed to provide in-depth coverage of the principles of
+It is designed to provide in-depth coverage of the principles of manual (traditional) drafting and computer-aided drafting (CAD).

 PREREQUISISTES: None

 DRFT 1300 - Introduction To Disciplines I